Get,

 2. Release of Gas Through Burping

-3. Sulfur Burps vs. Regular Burps
+3. Sulphur Burps vs. Regular Burps

 In my opinion, a person should consult a physician if they have sulphur burps more than three days a week.
 This might indicate the presence of an underlying illness that requires medical attention.
-Nevertheless, a few dietary and lifestyle adjustments might help lessen or completely eradicate sulphur burps.
+Nevertheless, a few dietary and lifestyle adjustments might help lessen or completely eradicate sulphur burps11.

-Dr. Siddharth Gupta, MD
+Dr. Siddharth Gupta, BAMS, MD (Ayu)

-Causes of Sulfur Burps
+Causes of Sulphur Burps

-1. Sulfur-rich Foods
+1. Sulphur-rich Foods

 2. Bacterial Infection

-Ever heard of SIBO?
-It refers to a situation where too many bacteria grow in the small intestine.
-This abnormal growth disrupts normal digestion, leading to sulfur burps, bloating and stomach pain.
+• Small Intestinal Bacterial Overgrowth (SIBO): SIBO refers to a situation where too many bacteria grow in the small intestine.
+This abnormal growth disrupts normal digestion, leading to sulphur burps, bloating and stomach pain.

 3. Gastroesophageal Reflux Disease (GERD)